Skip to content

 args:

-words string[] # Words to join together.
+words str[] # Words to join together.

 should_capitalize "capitalize" c bool # If true, capitalize the words.